 Virtual Conference: Culture of Collaboration in Infusion Therapy

 Nurses are in the “bull’s eye” of the health care paradigm that is the “triple aim” of transformative changes in health care: improved patient satisfaction, improved outcomes, and reduction of health care costs.
 The transition of infusion therapy between care units and departments in the acute care setting may also need to continue to settings outside of hospital walls including home care, ambulatory care, and long-term care.
 The unique skill set of the infusion nurse ensures that patients and families requiring continued infusion therapy, are connected to resources that enable successful navigation through a complex system.
+This entire program has been approved for 5 contact hours and 10 CRNI® RUs and meets the INS Meeting criteria.

 Virtual Conference: Infusion Nursing: Why We Do What We Do

 More than 90% of all hospitalized patients require some form of infusion therapy, and a growing number of patients are receiving infusion therapy outside an acute care setting.
 Today’s track will feature expert infusion nurses who will answer common practice questions, as well as provide foundational information about fluids and electrolytes and pain management strategies.
+This entire program has been approved for 5 contact hours and 10 CRNI® RUs and meets the INS Meeting criteria.

 Virtual Conference: Are you Ready for USP General Chapter ?

 This program will provide an in-depth understanding of USP and its role in advancing public health safety for patients and health care personnel.
 Presenters will review challenges and risks, as well as provide guidance on how to safely handle HDs as defined by USP General Chapter standards, which become enforceable in December 2019.
+This entire program has been approved for 5 contact hours and 10 CRNI® RUs and meets the INS Meeting criteria.

 Virtual Conference: Risky Business in Infusion Therapy

 Risk is inherent to any specialty and clinical practice setting.
 Infusion therapy is no exception.
 This virtual program will speak to some of these risks and how best to identify and mitigate them.
+This entire program has been approved for 5 contact hours and 10 CRNI® RUs and meets the INS Meeting criteria.

 Virtual Conference: The Spectrum of Sepsis

 Early recognition and treatment of sepsis is critical to surviving this life-threatening syndrome.
 Each year in the United States, sepsis claims more lives than breast cancer, prostate cancer, and HIV combined.
 Those who survive face chronic physical, cognitive, and psychological challenges as a result of the damage caused by the body’s response to the simplest infections.
 The sessions presented provide an opportunity to learn about the battle against this life-threatening condition—from diagnosis to discharge and beyond.
+This entire program has been approved for 5 contact hours and 10 CRNI® RUs and meets the INS Meeting criteria.